William P. Fessenden

-William Pitt Fessenden (October 16, 1806 – September 8, 1869) was an American politician from the U.S. state of Maine.
-Fessenden was a Whig (later a Republican) and member of the Fessenden political family.
+William Pitt Fessenden (October 16, 1806 – September 8, 1869) was a politician from Maine, United States.
+He was a Whig (later a Republican) and member of the Fessenden political family.
 He served in the United States House of Representatives and Senate before becoming Secretary of the Treasury under President Abraham Lincoln during the American Civil War.
 Fessenden then re-entered the Senate, where he died in office in 1869.